nickc1/seebuoy/docs/index.md

 ---

 Seebuoy provides an easy to use python interface to the [National Data Buoy Center](http://www.ndbc.noaa.gov).
-Easily access real-time data, historical data, and metadata about the buoys.
+Easily access realtime data, historical data, and metadata about buoys, gliders, and ADCPs.

 ## Quick Start